Current Conservation: Interview of Romulus Whitaker by K. Shanker

 The SSTCN was initially organised and operated by students, aged 16 to 25.
 While a few ‘non – students’ (lawyers, biologists, conservationists, business professionals, etc.) advised, the leadership, organisation and manpower were principally from this age group.
 Once students finish courses, they routinely leave Madras after participating in or leading the organisation for two to three years, so the SSTCN has seen a high turnover of both membership and leadership.

-V. Arun has been involved in SSTCN for the last 13 years and has been running it for the last 8 years.
+V. Arun has been involved in SSTCN for the last 20 years and has been coordinating the walks for the last 15 years.
 He was a teacher in The School, KFI but later relocated with his family to Tiruvannamalai where he runs an afforestation and environment education program with a few friends.
 He travels every weekend to Chennai throughout the turtle season to conduct Turtle Walks.

-Akila Balu joined the group in 2006 and works in SSTCN as fellow coordinator with Arun .
+Akila Balu joined the group in 2006 and works in SSTCN as fellow coordinator.

 SSTCN’s activities include beach monitoring, hatchery management, protection of clutches left in the beach (‘in situ nests’), and education and awareness campaigns; the programme has continued from 1988 until present.
 Each season, the group establishes a hatchery at Neelangarai, and every night from end-December through mid-March, the same 7 km stretch of beach is patrolled.
 Some years, when there are enough volunteers, the patrolling extends an additional 5 to 10 km beyond Neelangarai to the north.
 Due to egg predation by feral dogs and people, most nests along this stretch are highly vulnerable.